Organizing 82 pages of book notes is no small feat. I’ve never had this much from one book.

 - X-Rays emit ionizing radiation energy that directly damages DNA.

 Humans run on electricity, a form of energy.
 No one questions that the heart, brain, neurons, and organs wouldn’t work without it.
-Yet it’s still a taboo concept.
+Yet it’s still taboo.

 Organs store energy too.
 Joe told a supernatural story:

 After a young girl received a heart transplant, she had vivid nightmare of being murdered.
 A psychiatrist was convinced that the girl’s detailed account was real.
 The police opened a case from the girl’s detailed account of the murder.
 It turned out that the heart’s donor was murdered, and the police used the transplant recipient’s exact description to catch the killer on a previously cold case.